code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

 * Support the recruitment and enrollment of a diverse group of students in the course, representative of the school's student population
 * Teach the course in a school served by one of Code.org's Regional Partners.

-Not sure if this is the right Code.org program for you? <a href="/files/PL-Program-for-Me.pdf" target=_"blank">Check out our program recommendations</a> to determine the best fit for your teaching situation.
+Not sure if this is the right Code.org program for you? <a href="/files/PL-Program-for-Me.pdf" target=_"blank">Check out our course offerings</a> to determine the best fit for your teaching situation.

 ## <a name="cost"></a>What does the program cost?